PrachetShah/Unscript-Rookies-2022/README.md

 ## 6. Challenges fased:
 *   Data Analysis
 *   Input for model
-*   Probemes in deployment
+*   Probemes in deployment due to data size

-## 7. Tools & Softwares used:
+## 7. Tools, Libraries & Softwares used:
+* pandas, matplotlib, numpy for Data Exploration and Cleaning
+* scikit-learn for validation of our ML Model and creating metric insights
+* Flask for creating our Backend and Tailwind to apply styles
+* VS Code and Github for Version Control and Collaboration among our team
+* Heroku for Deployment

 ## 8. Deployed at: